This post may contain affiliate links. Please read our disclosure.

 $110

 The VIVI Cap is a thermal carrying case designed to prevent insulin pens from overheating or freezing.
-The latest version also works with durable pens and smart-pens.
+The latest version also works with durable pens and smart pens.

-It is very easy to use, as you just swap your insulin pen cap with the VIVI cap, then wait for the light to turn green.
+It is very easy to use, as you just swap your insulin pen cap with the VIVI cap, and then wait for the light to turn green.

 The best part of this product is that you don’t need any battery packs, water, or ice.